Chemical Engineering Courses (CHE)

 CHE 628.
 Industrial Catalysis

-Prerequisite: CHE 528.
+Advisory Prerequisite: CHE 528.
+Enforced Prerequisite: None.
 (3 credits)

 Theoretical and experimental aspects of heterogeneous catalysis and surface science.
 Design, preparation, and characterization of catalysts.
 Kinetics of heterogeneous catalytic reactions, thermal and diffusional effects in catalytic reactors.
 Case studies of important industrial catalytic processes.
 CourseProfile (ATLAS)

-CHE 629 (Physics 629).
+CHE 629 (PHYSICS 629).
 Complex Fluids

 Structure, dynamics, and flow properties of polymers, colloids, liquid crystals and other substances with both liquid and solid-like characteristics.
 CourseProfile (ATLAS)